 How much should I give?

-Your doctor will work out the amount of carnitine (the dose) that is right for your child.
+Your doctor will work out the amount of Carnitine (the dose) that is right for your child.
 The dose will be shown on the medicine label if you have been given a prescription.

 It is important that you follow your doctor’s instructions about how much to give.